More

 A kid who learns with visual learning style

-How to identify visual learners?
+How do we identify visual learners?

-Visual learners enjoy observing and analyzing things like pictures, diagrams and charts that showcase information in order of importance.
-You can find visual learners by paying attention to students who are doodling, making lists in class or diligently taking notes.
+Visual learners enjoy observing and analyzing things like pictures, diagrams, and charts that showcase information in order of importance.
+You can find visual learners by paying attention to students who are doodling, making lists in class, or diligently taking notes.

-How to teach them?
+How do we teach them?

 Aural Learning Style

 Aural learners learn better through hearing or spoken words.
 Saying things to them loudly helps them understand and retain concepts.
 Such children learn through lectures and group discussions.
-They can benefit from repeating back the lessons, having recordings of the lectures, and group activities where the classmates explain ideas.
+They can benefit from repeating the lessons, having recordings of the lectures, and group activities where the classmates explain ideas.

-How to identify aural learners?
+How do we identify aural learners?

 Aural learners prefer learning subject matter that is presented through sound.
 Such children actively engage with lectures.
 You may find them nodding along or asking frequent questions rather than taking written notes.
 Additionally, such children might read slowly and read aloud to themselves.
-They might also repeat things you tell them in order to help with retention.
+They might also repeat things you tell them to help with retention.

-How to teach them?
+How do we teach them?

 Engross students in learning visually & aurally with engaging and interactive games by SplashLearn.
 Watch below how kids in Pre-K to Grade 5 can master Math and Reading skills.